mmenanno/unraid_template_manager/README.md

 1. Map the template directory:
    `/boot/config/plugins/dockerMan/templates-user:/templates`
 2. Map a storage directory: `/mnt/user/appdata/unraid_template_manager:/rails/storage`
+3. **Important**: Container must run as root to access UnRAID templates directory (UnRAID templates are owned by `root:root` with `700` permissions)
-3. The app will automatically discover and manage your templates
+4. The app will automatically discover and manage your templates

 ## API Integration